rust-lang/rls/debugging.md

 ## Logging

-You can view error messages and logging by setting `rust-client.showStdErr` to `true`.
-This will show logs in the 'output' panel under 'extensions' (or 'RLS', both in the dropdown menu on the right of the panel).
+When using VSCode extension, you can view error messages and logging in the Output window, under View > Output, in the 'Rust Language Server' channel that can be selected in the dropdown menu on the right of the panel.
-You can open the panel from the `View > Output` menu.

-You can also dump to a file by setting `rust-client.logToFile` to `true`.
-The file will be in the project root; each time you start the extension, you'll get a new file.

 To see more info in the logs, set `RUST_LOG=rls=debug` in your environment.
 You can also set `RUST_LOG=rls_analysis=debug` to see logging specific to the data analysis.
+In general, these will be printed to the standard error stream of the server.

 If you are seeing crashes in the logs, you can get a backtrace by setting `RUST_BACKTRACE=1`.

+You can also dump to a file by setting `rust-client.logToFile` to `true` in the VSCode extension.
+The file will be in the project root; each time you start the extension, you'll get a new file.

 You can get more info about VSCode and the extension itself by running VSCode with `--verbose`.
 However, I have only rarely found this to be useful.
 You can